alhog/Exosystem/README.md

 1. Introduction
    - Overview of the decentralized ecosystem
    - Challenges and opportunities
-   - The Exotic Basket vision and value proposition
+   - The Exosystem vision and value proposition

 2. Exotic Basket: The Core Investment Vehicle
    - Modular Basket Composition